islehorse/HorseIsleWeb/README.md

 (specifically based on: https://master.horseisle.com and https://pinto.horseisle.com)

 # What are the folders?
-master-site/ - Contains registration, fourms, help center, etc (master.horseisle.com) game-site/ - Contains the game client itself, and minimal PHP scripts to display the account page (pinto.horseisle.com or other server)
+master-site/ - Contains registration, fourms, help center, server list, and so on (based on master.horseisle.com)
+game-site/ - Contains the game client itself, and minimal PHP scripts to display the account page (based on pinto.horseisle.com)